Foster's Home for Imaginary Friends: Video games

-Promotions and other products
+Promotions and products

 From 2006 to 2008, Cartoon Network made a Foster's Home for Imaginary Friends float as part of the Macy's Thanksgiving Day Parade.
 The float was fashioned as a replica of the home.
 On Thanksgiving Day, 2006, characters from the show performed the Beatles' "With a Little Help from My Friends".
-In 2007, the characters' performance of "You're My Best Friend" by Queen.
+In 2007, the characters performed "You're My Best Friend" by Queen.
 In 2008, the characters' performance of Harry Nilsson's theme song to The Courtship of Eddie's Father later reused for Rob & Big was interrupted by Rick Astley singing "Never Gonna Give You Up", reproducing the Internet phenomenon of Rickrolling.

 In 2006, the network promoted the show with billboards that read "I pooted" and "I'm a hot toe picker" (as said by Cheese and Bloo, respectively) in about 25 cities within the United States, one being placed next to Interstate 40/85 through Greensboro, North Carolina.
 Some time later, one of the "I pooted" billboards (along U.S. Route 29) was taken down due to concerns by the North Carolina A&T State University.
-An associate of the entity, who claimed the advertisement did not represent their purpose and mission, said that "some people didn't understand if this was something in connection with the university."
-Both parts came to an agreement, and the billboard was then replaced with one that read "Shiny, shiny.
-Pretty, pretty", a line from the program My Gym Partner's a Monkey.
+One of their associates, who claimed the advertisement did not represent their purpose and mission, said that "some people didn't understand if this was something in connection with the university."
+Both parties came to an agreement, and the billboard was replaced with one that read "Shiny, shiny.
+Pretty, pretty", a line from the cartoon My Gym Partner's a Monkey.

 In March 2006, toys of characters from the show were featured in Burger King's Kids Meals.
 In December 2007, Cartoon Network and Hot Topic retail stores in the United States set up a boutique for a product line based on the series, with over 693 locations featuring products such as clothing, accessories and DVD releases by Warner Home Video.

+Home media

 The episodes from the series are available for digital purchase on iTunes and Amazon Video, with the exception of the Christmas special.
 The show's second season was available on Netflix until March 2015.
 All 6 seasons were added to Hulu in May 2015 until its removal from the service on October 1, 2022.
-The show is now available to watch on HBO Max as of May 2020.
+The show was available to watch on HBO Max from May 2020 until it was removed in May 2023.

-Home media